 “2.
 Scope

-This regulation applies to the measurement of the emission of gaseous and particulate pollutants from compression-ignition engines and positive-ignition engines fuelled with natural gas (NG) or liquefied petroleum gas (LPG), used for propelling motor vehicles, including hybrid vehicles, of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes.
+2.1 This regulation applies to the measurement of the emission of gaseous and particulate pollutants from compression-ignition engines and positive-ignition engines fuelled with natural gas (NG) or liquefied petroleum gas (LPG), used for propelling motor vehiclesof categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes.

+2.2.
+This regulation also applies to the measurement of the emission of gaseous and particulate pollutants from powertrains, used for propelling hybrid motor vehicles of categories 1-2 and 2, having a design speed exceeding 25 km/h and having a maximum mass exceeding 3.5 tonnes, being equipped with compression-ignition engines or positive-ignition engines fuelled with NG or LPG.
+It does not apply to plug-in hybrids.

 Section 3.1.14., amend to read

 3.1.14.
-"Energy converter" means the part of the powertrain converting one form of energy into a different one .
+"Energy converter" means the part of the powertrain converting one form of energy into a different one for the primary purpose of vehicle propulsion.

 Section 3.1.16., amend to read

 3.1.16.
-"Energy storage system" means the part of the powertrain that can store chemical, electrical or mechanical energy, and which can be refilled or recharged externally and/or internally.
+"Energy storage system" means the part of the powertrain that can store chemical, electrical or mechanical energy and that may also be able to internally convert those energies without being directly used for vehicle propulsion, and which can be refilled or recharged externally and/or internally.

 Sections 3.1.37 and 3.1.52.,to be added

+3.1.37.
+“Parallel hybrid” means a hybrid vehicle which is not a series hybrid; it includes power-split and series-parallel hybrids.

+3.1.52.
+“Series hybrid” means a hybrid vehicle where the power delivered to the driven wheels is provided solely by energy converters other than the internal combustion engine.

 New section 3.2.1., to be added

+3.2.1 Symbols of Annexes 9 and 10